Sarah Oakley: Career

-From July 2017, Oakley headed the Fishery Protection Squadron."Feature: Commander Sarah Oakley RN, Commanding Officer of the Fisheries Protection Squadron" in Fishing News, 5 October 2017 When HMS Forth was commissioned in April 2018, Oakley commented "Forth brings with her an array of new technology, and we will be increasing the number of ships we have from four Batch One Offshore Patrol Vessels (OPVs) to five Batch Two ships.
+From July 2017, Oakley headed the Fishery Protection Squadron.
+When HMS Forth was commissioned in April 2018, Oakley commented "Forth brings with her an array of new technology, and we will be increasing the number of ships we have from four Batch One Offshore Patrol Vessels (OPVs) to five Batch Two ships.
 It is fabulous to watch the Navy grow again and to see that the squadron will play such an important part in its development."
 She relinquished command of the squadron in April 2019.

 Oakley's next posting was to the Ministry of Defence, where she joined the Naval Staff Strategy team working on the Integrated Review of Security, Defence, Development and Foreign Policy, published in 2021.
 On 15 September 2020, Oakley was promoted to Captain.
 In December 2020 she was awarded the Naval Long Service and Good Conduct Medal.

 In May 2022, Oakley took over command of the Britannia Royal Naval College.
 At the college’s passing out parade in August 2022, BBC News noted that it was the first such parade "with a female captain at the helm."

 She is a Director of the Royal Navy Rugby Union.